One big question you can ask yourself when you’re shopping for a new roof is, “how long does a roof last?”

-Architectural shingles, or dimensional shingles, are a type of shingle that’s a little better than asphalt.
-You’ll notice that they can vary in price by a lot.
-There are several different kinds of architectural roof shingles, and they can go by different names.
+Architectural shingles, or dimensional shingles, are a form of shingle that is a little better than asphalt.
+You’ll find that they can differ a lot in price.
+There are a variety of various styles of architectural roof shingles, and they may have different names.

-You might hear of laminated shingles or fiberglass shingles; these are both types of architectural shingles, and they’re going to last much longer than the average asphalt shingle.
-These roofs will last around 25 to 30 years, and there’s potential for them to last even longer if they’re taken care of correctly.
+You might learn about laminated shingles or fiberglass shingles; they are both styles of architectural shingles, and they can last much longer than the average shingles of asphalt.
+These roofs can last between 25 to 30 years, and there’s a chance for them to last longer if they’re taken care of correctly.